Exclusive with Ivanka Trump: New USDA program aims to help farmers and families in need

 When asked about concerns that some of the smaller distributors chosen for this program might not be equipped to handle the project, Trump said, “For us, we view competition as a great thing.
 And to help some of these smaller distributors get access to markets and get product to those in need, we view as a very positive thing.”

 And the need for food is great right now.
-The non-profit Feeding America says demand at food banks is up nearly 60 percent.
+The non-profit Feeding America said demand at food banks is up nearly 60 percent.

 The food boxes will be distributed until the end of June.